 “Could we get back to the topic of why I need to summon more Servants,” asked Ritsuka.
 It felt like if he didn’t say anything, the topic would spin further and further off track.

 “Oh, thanks for the save, Gudao-kun!
-Anyway, if these readings are correct, it would seem that the Leyline has fully integrated with the Fate summoning system, and is providing continuous mana support to the Servants that have been contracted to you for as long as they are within Chaldea.
+Anyway, if these readings are correct, it would seem that the Leyline has fully integrated with the Fate summoning system, and is providing continuous magical power support to the Servants that have been contracted to you for as long as they are within Chaldea.
 Previously the connection was only a partial one and only one or two Servants at most could be supported, which was why Chaldea stopped our experiments after Da Vinci showed up.”

 “Well, there’s no point in improving on perfection, after all,” said Da Vinci.
 Dr. Roman concluded with, “Or the researchers felt that they couldn’t handle any more like that one.”

 Archer stepped in – no, he stepped forward to pour Artoria a second cup of tea – and said, “That does not answer the question of why you need to summon more Servants, or why my Master is required for the process.”

 Da Vinci turned and began her explanation, moving her hands and body at a constant rate, as though the flow of information was what was moving her about.

 “There are a few reasons.
 First, is that Ritsuka has a 250% success rate for summoning Servants at this point in time.
 Two Servants in Fuyuki, and three here in Chaldea.
 Chaldea’s success rate is lower than 1%.
 Regardless of success or failure, the same amount of magical power, time, and effort goes into a summon ritual.
 Therefore, it’s far more economical for us to have Ritsuka take on the role of Master of any summoned Servants in exchange for an almost guaranteed success in summoning.